 - How severe or harmful the injury or adverse health effect of exposure is?
 Is the hazards can cause health effects, such as lung irritation or lung cancer?

-If you are an employer or CEO, it’s your responsibility to determine the hazards, measure the risks and install necessary controls to protect your employees.
+If you are an employer or CEO, it’s your responsibility to determine the hazards.
+And then measure the risks and install necessary controls to protect your employees.

-Before you start the risk assessment for your company, you should gather all the information you need to follow.
+Before you start the risk assessment for your company, you should gather all the information you need.
 For instance, collect necessary resource, laws and regulations to follow, what personnel are involved.
-You can complete the risk assessment in five steps.
+You can complete the risk assessment in five simple steps.
 These are-

-2. Identifying who might be harmed and how
+2. Identify who might be harmed and how

 4. Record your findings

-5. Reviewing your assessment and update it if necessary.
+5. Review your assessment and update it, if necessary.

-- Take an observation.
-Walk around your workplace and look for what activities, tasks, agent, elements, substances could harm the workforce.
+- Observe.
+Walk around your workplace and look for what activities, tasks, agents, elements, substances could harm the workforce.

 - Group the potential hazards into five categories.
 You can group them in biological, chemical, ergonomic, physical and psychological.

-- Look for the previous accidents and ill-health records.
-It will help you identify the obvious and less obvious hazards.
+- Look for previous accidents and ill-health records.
+Because it will help you identify the obvious or less obvious hazards.

 - Consult with employees (and others) who are performing activities, tasks or processes.

-Step 2: Identifying who might be harmed and how
+Step 2: Identify Who might be Harmed and How

 The next step is to identify who might be harmed and how they will be affected by those potential hazards.

 The way hazard might harm or pose a danger through direct contact or indirect contact.
-You can list them by name or identify them in groups, including:
+Then you can list them by name or identify them in groups, including:

 Now, you need to find the probability and how severe the result will be if a hazard occurs in the workplace.
 After evaluating the hazards, you can take the necessary controls to reduce this level of risk.
 By considering all relevant factors, you can ensure the health and safety of the workforce.
 These factors are:

-- How severe can the harm be if that may occur?
+- How severe can the harm be if that occurs?

-- Have the necessary knowledge about eliminating, reducing or controlling hazards and risks.
+- Do you have the necessary knowledge about eliminating, reducing or controlling hazards and risks?

-- Have the availability of control measures designed to remove, mitigate or effectively control or the risk.
+- What is the availability of control measures designed to remove, mitigate or effectively control the risk?

-- Have enough fund or resource to take the necessary steps.
+- Do you have enough fund or resource to take the necessary steps?

 This risk assessment evaluation will help you determine the risk level.
 Also, help you identify where you should reduce the risk level and which hazards you should prioritise first.

 In England, if you have more than five employees in your office, you are legally obligated to write down your risk assessment process.
-The easy way to keep track of the risks and control is to record your findings on a risk assessment form.
+And an easy way to keep track of the risks and control is to record your findings on a risk assessment form.

 Your risk assessment plan should include, what’s the hazards you’ve found, the people they affect, and how you plan to mitigate them.
 The record should show that you have: